Asgaros/asgaros-forum/readme.txt

 6. Manage general options

 == Changelog ==
+= 2.4.0 =
 * Fixed: It was not possible to unsubscribe from topics/forums in the subscriptions area
 * Fixed: Don't remove href-attribute if links are allowed in signatures
 * Fixed: Remove slashes from some outputs
 * Fixed: Show groups in mobile view
 * Fixed: Display issues with some themes
-* Changed: Only contain moderators, administrators and topic participants in suggestions for mentioning-functionality
+* Changed: Only show moderators, administrators and topic participants in suggestions for mentioning-functionality
 * Minor design changes
 * Performance improvements and code optimizations
-* Updated: Font Awesome version 6.3.0
+* Updated: Font Awesome to version 6.3.0
 = 2.3.1 =
 * Fixed: Broken automatic embedding
 = 2.3.0 =